fespinosa-dev/Neighborhood-Map/README.md

 Go to the folder where you cloned the repository.

-npm i install -g serve && npm serve -s build (The installation may take some minutes).
+npm i && install -g serve (The installation may take some minutes).

+Then npm run build && npm serve -s build

-You should be able to see the app running on your default browser.
+You should be able to see the app running on your default browser: http://localhost:3000/

 ```